-Subtitled ‘The Soundtrack to My Life and Times,’ the book charts a road trip Peart takes across America in his ‘dream car’, a BMW Z-8, in which he plays a succession of music that form soundtracks to reflect specific places he travels to, but also to rekindle specific memories that reflect growing up in the 1950s and 1960s serve to spark off the recounting of musical experiences and memories of his youth in Canada.
-Recalling Redmond’s identification of the ‘confessional’ representing a discourse in which a celebrity reveals ‘where they have come from,’ Traveling Music provides the personal history that Rush fans seek, such as the details of the earliest bands that Peart formed as a teenager, their live performances in Canada, and the details of his journey to England at the age of eighteen in search of musical success, subdivision of Traveling Music take the explicit form of a memoir as it reflexively conveys both his development as a musician (auditioning for various bands and being regularly rejected) and his discovery of progressive rock and the complex drumming time signatures, the prowess that he would later become globally famous for.
+Subtitled ‘The Soundtrack to My Life and Times,’ the book charts a road trip Peart takes across America in his ‘dream car’, a BMW Z-8, in which he plays a succession of music that form soundtracks to reflect specific places he travels to, but also rekindle specific memories that reflect growing up in the 1950s and 1960s serve to spark off the recounting of musical experiences and memories of his youth in Canada.
+Recalling Redmond’s identification of the ‘confessional’ representing a discourse in which a celebrity reveals ‘where they have come from,’ Traveling Music provides the personal history that Rush fans seek, such as the details of the earliest bands that Peart formed as a teenager, their live performances in Canada, and the details of his journey to England at the age of eighteen in search of musical successThus, these subdivisions of Traveling Music take the explicit form of a memoir as it reflexively conveys both his development as a musician (auditioning for various bands, and being regularly rejected) and his discovery of progressive rock and the complex drumming time signatures, the prowess that he would later become globally famous for.

 However, such recollections present often candid details of Peart’s early life, both personally and professionally, and represent the construction of Peart as an ‘emotive’ and ‘experiential’ individual, providing a ‘humanizing’ insight into the life of a lauded musician who, for much of his professional life, has been private and scornful of the intrusive condition of ‘living in the limelight’.
-Consequently, Redmond’s categorisation of celebrity confessional texts as revelatory instances of ‘emotional interiority’ (2010: 2) the memoir, Ghost Rider (published in 2002), an autobiographical work predicated upon Peart’s experiences of deep personal loss, grief, and trauma.
+Consequently, Redmond’s categorisation of celebrity confessional texts as revelatory instances of ‘emotional interiority’ (2010: 2) characterizes his written work, especially the memoir, Ghost Rider (published in 2002), an autobiographical work predicated upon Peart’s experiences of deep personal loss, grief, and trauma in response to the deaths of his daughter and wife in the late 1990s.

 The Insider’s View of Celebrity: Seeing the Fan as the ‘Stranger’

-Although Ghost Rider is fundamentally a chronicle of grief, a significant theme within of the latter part of the book are the sections in which Peart provides insights into how he views his fame, and more significantly, how he articulates fan reactions to him.
+Although Ghost Rider is fundamentally a chronicle of grief, a significant theme within of the latter part of the book are the sections in which Peart provides insights into how he views his fame, and, more significantly, how he articulates fan reactions to him.
 In this sense, the confessional component that Redmond argues to centre upon celebrities speaking ‘openly and honestly’ consists of the personal tragic elements of Peart’s life, but also the unwanted and adverse properties of fame.
 As such, in the final pages of Ghost Rider, he recounts an incident that occurred while attending a Paul McCartney record launch event:

 I had one awkward moment at the Paul McCartney party, the kind I always dreaded, when somebody recognized me and wanted an autograph…Despite 20 years or so of modest celebrity, I had never grown comfortable with such encounters, but now, after the terrible events in my private life, it seemed exactly twice as bad.
 Whoever I was, I was definitely not the person those people thought they knew (2002: 402-403).